On Linux, you can use the

 ECDSA keys: 256, 384, 521 bits

 Larger keys of the same key type are more secure, but also slower to generate.
-A 256-bit ECDSA key and a 3072-bit DSA or RSA key provide equivalent security.
+A 256-bit ECDSA key and a 3072-bit RSA key provide equivalent security.

-Click Next to proceed to uploading the key as instructed in Uploading Public Keys Automatically.
+Click Next to proceed to uploading the key.
+The wizard continues with Step 3 in Uploading Public Keys Automatically.